ropensci-archive/opendata/README.md

 -   [crn](http://cran.rstudio.com/web/packages/crn/index.html): Provides the core functions required to download and format data from the Climate Reference Network.
 Both daily and hourly data are downloaded from the ftp, a consolidated file of all stations is created, station metadata is extracted.
 In addition functions for selecting individual variables and creating R friendly datasets for them is provided.
 -   [darksky](http://cran.rstudio.com/web/packages/darksky/index.html): the [Dark Sky API](https://darksky.net/dev/docs), which provides current or historical global weather conditions.
 -   [decctools](https://cran.r-project.org/whttp://cran.rstudio.com/web/packages/decctools/index.html) (archived on CRAN) provides functions for retrieving energy statistics from the United Kingdom Department of Energy and Climate Change and related data sources.
 The current version focuses on total final energy consumption statistics at the local authority, MSOA, and LSOA geographies.
 Methods for calculating the generation mix of grid electricity and its associated carbon intensity are also provided.
+-   [getCRUCLdata](http://cran.rstudio.com/web/packages/getCRUCLdata/index.html): download and import climatology data from University of East Anglia Climate Research Unit (CRU) CL2.0 data into R; calculate minimum temperature and maximum temperature; formats the data into a tidy data frame or a list of raster stack objects for use in an R session.
+CRU CL2.0 data are a gridded climatology of 1961-1990 monthly means released in 2002 and cover all land areas (excluding Antarctica) at 10-minute resolution.
 -   [GhcnDaily](https://cran.r-project.org/src/contrib/Archive/GhcnDaily/) (archived on CRAN) downloads and processes Global Historical Climatology Network (GHCN) daily data from the National Climatic Data Center (NCDC).
 -   [GSODR](http://cran.rstudio.com/web/packages/GSODR/index.html) provides acess to data from USA National Climatic Data Center (NCDC) Global Surface Summary of the Day (GSOD) weather stations, as well as functions for working with these data.
 -   [Metadata](https://cran.rstudio.com/src/contrib/Archive/Metadata/): Collates metadata for climate surface stations.
 Archived on CRAN.